Tanjim100/machine-learning-integration-docker/README.md

 - Returns the response to the frontend

 ### 3. FastAPI – ML Model
--Loads a trained Linear Regression model (model.pkl) -Accepts JSON input like { "size": 1200, "bedrooms": 3 }
+- Loads a trained Linear Regression model (model.pkl)
+- Accepts JSON input like { "size": 1200, "bedrooms": 3 }
--Predicts house price using scikit-learn
+- Predicts house price using scikit-learn

 ---

 ## 🚀 Getting Started